 We do it all the time – ask someone how they are.
 But how much do we really mean it?
 Is it just a conventional social exchange when you see someone after a period of time has elapsed?
 The difference between asking how someone is to be polite and asking because you truly are concerned about the other person’s well-being is compassion.
 As a spa or massage professional, you have many opportunities to convey your compassion regarding a client’s well-being.
 Research indicates just how beneficial your compassionate communication can be.
 In "Compassion Really is Good Medicine,” published a few years ago in Massage Magazine, writer Ann Catlin points to a study published in the Journal of Clinical Oncology that showed “40 seconds of compassionate communication from a physician could reduce anxiety among breast cancer patients, as well as increase the patient’s confidence in the doctor and positively impact the doctor-patient relationship.”

-Catlin, who is an LMT as well as an NCTMB and OTR, maintains that while compassion is a natural human quality, you can cultivate it through training, unlike emotions that we experience spontaneously.
-By cultivating compassion, Catlin asserts, it becomes more of your nature or part of your world view, so that your communication verbal or through touch is inherently compassionate.
-In this way, outcomes of client sessions have an impact that last in between visits.
+Catlin, an LMT, and an NCTMB and OTR maintain that while compassion is a natural human quality, you can cultivate it through training, unlike emotions that we experience spontaneously.
+Catlin asserts that by cultivating compassion, it becomes more of your nature or part of your world view so that your communication, verbal or through touch, is inherently compassionate.
+In this way, outcomes of client sessions have an impact that lasts in-between visits.

 Start by Listening

 Compassion starts with active listening.
-When you ask your clients questions and listen to their responses with a genuine feeling of concern, you have a better understanding of what is troubling them, their likes and dislikes and what they want from your bodywork.
-You also tend to be more accepting of your clients and less apt to judge them when you learn what is important to them.
-If a client is engaging in an activity that is causing them harm, by listening with compassion, you may come to understand what is behind the behavior.
+When you ask your clients questions and listen to their responses with a genuine feeling of concern, you have a better understanding of what is troubling them, their likes and dislikes, and what they want from your bodywork.
+You also tend to accept your clients and be less apt to judge them when you learn what is important to them.
+If a client is engaging in an activity that is causing them harm, you may come to understand what is behind the behavior by listening with compassion.